There are now 2 possible online modes for units:

 - Level 4 elective

-- Honours core unit in Anthropology and Sociology; Archaeology; Asian Studies; Communication and Media Studies; Law and Society; Linguistics; Political Science and International Relations [Bachelor of Arts (Honours)]
+- Honours core unit in Anthropology; Archaeology; Asian Studies; Communication and Media Studies; Linguistics; Political Science and International Relations; Work and Employment Relations [Bachelor of Arts (Honours)]

-- Typically this unit is assessed in the following ways: (1) research proposal—oral presentation; (2) written assignments; and (3) seminar participation.
+Indicative assessments in this unit are as follows: (1) research proposal; (2) research outline and annotated bibliography; and (3) presentation and participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)